Understanding the onset of surface degradation in LiNiO2 cathodes: Methods

 Finally, taken together, the surface energy of any \ce{LiNiO2} surface (ideal stoichiometric or defected/reconstructed) can be approximated as: \begin{widetext}

 \end{widetext} where $E$ denotes DFT energies, and $E_{\textup{slab}} = E(\ce{Li_{$n_{\ce{Li}}^{\textup{slab}}$}Ni_{$n_{\ce{Ni}}^{\textup{slab}}$}O_{$n_{\ce{O}}^{\textup{slab}}$}})$.

 Equation~\eqref{eq:final-equation} describes free-energy planes as function of the temperature $T$ (via the oxygen chemical potential) and cell potential $V$ (via the lithium chemical potential).
-The surface phase diagram is the two-dimensional projection of the three-dimensional free energy planes in the direction of the free energy axis (see also \textbf{Supplementary Figure~\ref{sfig:3D-surface-pd-demo}}).
+The surface phase diagram is the two-dimensional projection of the three-dimensional free energy planes in the direction of the free energy axis (see also \textbf{Supporting Figure~S3}).

 Equation~\eqref{eq:final-equation} is general and can describe both Li- and Ni-terminated slab models.
 However, the free energy of the Li-terminated \ce{LiNiO2(001)} slab (\textbf{Figure~\ref{fig:active-regions}a}) after removal of the active Li atoms and the outermost O atoms (\ce{Li_{8}Ni_{12}O_{24}}) is slightly different from the free energy of the Ni-terminated slab (\ce{Li_{12}Ni_{16}O_{32}}, \textbf{Figure~\ref{fig:active-regions}d}) because the DFT energy exhibits a small dependence on the number of layers in the slab model.
-We compensated this unwanted discrepancy by applying a constant shift corresponding to the energy difference of the two slab models, $\Delta \gamma = \gamma_{\textup{Li-term}} - \gamma_{\textup{Ni-term}} = \frac{1}{2A} \bigl\{E(\ce{Li_{8}Ni_{12}O_{24}}) - E(\ce{Li_{12}Ni_{16}O_{32}}) + 4E(\ce{LiNiO2})\bigr\} = 0.001$~eV/\AA{}$^2$, to the energy of the Ni-terminated structure models, so that energies from both slab models could be combined to construct the surface phase diagram of the $(001)$ facet.
+We compensated for this unwanted discrepancy by applying a constant shift corresponding to the energy difference of the two slab models, $\Delta \gamma = \gamma_{\textup{Li-term}} - \gamma_{\textup{Ni-term}} = \frac{1}{2A} \bigl\{E(\ce{Li_{8}Ni_{12}O_{24}}) - E(\ce{Li_{12}Ni_{16}O_{32}}) + 4E(\ce{LiNiO2})\bigr\} = 0.001$~eV/\AA{}$^2$, to the energy of the Ni-terminated structure models, so that energies from both slab models could be combined to construct the surface phase diagram of the $(001)$ facet.